alexEnsimag/entro-cli/README.md

 - Clone the repository.
 - At the root of the repository, run `go build`.
-- To get the list of operations: `./entro-cli -h`.
+- To get the list of operations: run `./entro-cli -h`.

 ### Usage